patzly/grocy-android/app/src/main/assets/README.md

 # TODO

 ## Features

 - open food facts implementation for product naming with barcode
 - help page with note that all buttons can be long pressed to get a tip
-- translation contribution (weblate.org)
+- translation contribution
-- Batch consume: icon like flash toggle for opening product
+- Batch consume: icon (like flash toggle) for opening product, default is off for each scan
 - create and edit shopping lists
 - extended product edit
 - Master product group sheet: go to master products with this product filter applied